 “You’re almost fifty.
 You have to give your body a rest.”

 “I’ll be fine.”
 Pros get a day off.
 College players rest after a game.
 I couldn’t stop.
 I was invincible.
 I would live forever.

 The next day a college kid asked why I was playing at my age.

-The pain boiling through my knee did not lessened, as Carmelo helped me home.
+The pain did not lessened, as Carmelo helped me limp home.

 The next time out my knee buckled and I limped to my apartment, praying that tomorrow I might be the same man I had been a week ago, only a month passed and then two.
 My knee was too weak to handle the stress of a three-on-three.
 My doctor was pleased to not have to listen to my litany of injuries and suggested, “Take up golf.”